 The award is named in honor of the late Dr. Jay Robinson, one of our state’s most distinguished education leaders.
 His career spanned 50 years, beginning as a math teacher and basketball and football coach in Cabarrus County, becoming a school principal and later superintendent of schools in first Cabarrus and then Charlotte-Mecklenburg school systems.
 He served as vice president for public affairs and special projects for the University of North Carolina system and chaired the State Board of Education.
 He was also the first president of the Public School Forum and served as an Emeritus Member of the Board until his death in April 2000.

 James (Jim) and Barbara Goodmon are the recipients of the 2019 Public School Forum of North Carolina Jay Robinson Education Leadership Award.
-Mr. and Mrs. Goodmon will be honored at a gala event on Thursday, May 30, 2019 at the Raleigh Convention Center.
+Mr. and Mrs. Goodmon were honored at a gala event on Thursday, May 30, 2019 at the Raleigh Convention Center.